 According to an SMS survey conducted by SimpleTexting, a third of respondents check their text notifications within one minute of receiving a text, and over half respond within one to two minutes.

 On the other hand, you're lucky if those on your email contact lists will even see your message, let alone give you a response.
 The average open rate for emails in the retail industry is roughly 33%, with a click-through-rate just under 1%.
 By comparison, using text messaging solutions, most businesses report SMS click-through rates between 20% and 35%.

-While email has the potential to send mass marketing messages with the click of a button, every other brand uses email as well—which means people know how to ignore them.
+While email has the potential to send mass marketing messages to customers with the click of a button, every other brand uses email as well—which means people know how to ignore them.
 We all know the tricks: giving a fake email address, junking the email as soon as we receive it, or just never opening it at all.

 Why you should be texting your customers